garich00217/DSFusion/README.md

 # DSFusion
-A new infrared and visible image fusion method
+A novel infrared and visible image fusion method